This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• Soaking the steak in baking soda and water is an incredibly quick and effective way to tenderize meat.
-You can use more economical cuts of beef when you use this recipe and it works wonders if you use venison.
+Baking Soda Tenderizing Tip: Soaking the steak in a baking soda and water solution is a fast and effective way to tenderize the meat.
+It lets you use more affordable cuts of beef, and it works especially well with venison.

 Nutrition